knuckleswtf/scribe-js/docs/generating-documentation.md

 - To turn it off, set the `postman.enabled` config option to false.

-- The name of the Postman collection will be the value of the `title` key (in the root config, not the `postman` object).

-- You can add descriptions and auth information for the collection in the `postman.description` and `postman.auth` keys.
+- To override some fields in the generated collection, set the `postman.overrides` config option to your changes.
+You can use dot notation to update specific nested fields.
+For instance, `{'info.version': '2.0.0'}` will override the 'version` key in the 'info` object whenever generating.

 ## Skipping the extraction phase [coming soon]
 If you've modified the generated Markdown, and you only want Scribe to transform it to the normal HTML output, you  can use the `--no-extraction` flag.
 Scribe will skip extracting data from your routes and go straight to the writing phase, where it converts your Markdown to HTML or Blade.
 See [Advanced Customization](customization.html).